Isaac-kaberere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A file to display the last 10 lines
+A file that displays all users and their home directories, sorted by users.